clean-code-craft-tcq-1/test-for-analytics-rizwannargund/README.md

 Add to these tests:

 1. Write minimum and maximum to the PDF from a csv containing positive and negative readings
-1. Write "Invalid input" to the PDF when the csv doesn't contain expected data
+2. Write "Invalid input" to the PDF when the csv doesn't contain expected data
-1. _enter a test
-1. _enter a test
+3. Write number of times the breach crossed in a month from csv by counting to the PDF
+4. Write date & time when the reading was continuously increasing for 30 minutes from csv to PDF
+5. Write to PDF and save works
+6. Write to confirm mock job runs on every week
+7. Write to confirm mock notification works

 (add more)